JahdaiF/configure-ad/README.md

 2. Open <b>Network Adapter Settings</b>
 3. Set the <b>Preferred DNS Server</b> to the <b>static private IP of DC-01</b>

 > <b>Troubleshooting Note:</b> This step is critical.
-Without pointing the client's DNS to the Domain Controller, the workstation will be unable to resolve <b>mydomain.com</b> and the domain join will fail.
+Without pointing the client's DNS to the Domain Controller, the workstation will be unable to locate <b>mydomain.com</b> and the domain join will fail.

 <b>Join the Domain</b>